Systems-Development-and-Frameworks/dirty_thirties/README.md

 Exercise 7 How to build Webapp for production:

-# install dependencies
+install dependencies

-npm install
+$npm install

-# serve with hot reload at localhost:3000
+serve with hot reload at localhost:3000

-npm dev (all PWA functions are not supported)
+$npm dev

-# build for production and launch server
+build for production and launch server

-npm generate
+$npm generate
-npm build
+$npm build
-npm start
+$npm start